lhypds/tcopy/README.md

 * Server Mode

 A server.
 Machine A and Machine B.

-For text:
+For text
 Machine A copies text, it will be sent to the server, and then sent to Machine B.

-For files:
+For files
 Machine A copies a file, it will be send as file reference to server.
 On Machine B, if use `paste` command, it will start transfering file from Machine A to Machine B.

+Setup
+On server, machine A and B, clone code and run `./tcopy.sh setup`.
+Select server mode, and select environment.
+Setup `.env` file in `server_mode` folder.

+Start
+On server, run `tcopy start` to start the server.
+On machine A and B, run `tcopy start` to start the client.
+Make sure the SSE and Peer both connected to the server.

 * Storage Mode

 A shared file storage.
 Machine A and Machine B.

 For text:
 Machine A copies text, it will be sent to the shared storage `.clipboard`, on Machine B if user started a watcher, it will get the text from the shared storage and copy it to local clipboard.

 For files:
 Machine A copies a file, it will be copied to the shared storage.
 And on Machine B, if use `paste` command, it will copy from the file storage.

+Setup:
+On machine A and B, clone code and run `./tcopy.sh setup`.
+Select storage mode.
+For storage path, you can select a local folder, or a network share folder.
+Setup `.env` file in `storage_mode` folder.

+Watcher:
+In storage mode, you can start a watcher to automatically get the clipboard content from the shared storage.
+Use `tcopy start` to start the watcher, and use `tcopy stop` to stop it.

 Commands